Boundaries For Work-life Balance

 Host: Let’s talk about boundaries around technology and social media because sometimes we allow whoever is on our social media to enter our inner circle.
 That can contribute to a lot of extra stress and burnout.
 So how do we set simple boundaries around our technology?

-Learn how stress and burnout affects your health.
+Learn how stress and burnout affect your health.

 The brain on technology